aws-samples/aws-resilience-hub-tools/inputsource-eventbridge-integration/README.md

 ## Important Notes
 #### CloudFormation Stacks
-- Deleting a template that was deployed with the tag will also result in the application created in ARH being deleted as well.
+- Deleting a template that was deployed with the mandatory tags will also result in the application created in ARH being deleted as well.
-- To import existing stacks into ARH, update the stack and add the `app_criticality` tag.
+- To import existing stacks into ARH, update the stack and add the `app_name` and `app_criticality` tags.
 #### Terraform state file in S3 bucket
-- Deleting an object with the `app_criticality` tag will also result in the application created in ARH being deleted as well.
+- Deleting an object with the mandatory tags will also result in the application created in ARH being deleted as well.
-- To import existing Terraform state files into ARH, re-upload the object and add the `app_criticality` tag.
+- To import existing Terraform state files into ARH, re-upload the object and add the `app_name` and `app_criticality` tags.